Charnysh, V., E. Finkel. "The Death Camp Eldorado: Political and Economic Effects of Mass Violence." (Accepted, APSR)

 Charnysh, V., S. Markus.
-Forthcoming.
+2017.
 "The Flexible Few: Oligarchs and Wealth Defense in Developing Democracies".
 Comparative Political Studies.

 Based on an original large-N dataset of individual Ukrainian oligarchs and

 qualitative evidence, we test competing perspectives on the political power

 of big capital.
 We find, surprisingly, that neither the assumption of direct